stormasm/bluemesa/doc/coderun.md

 python funschema.py
 ```

-Now bring up a redis-client and run the command
+Now bring up a redis-client and run the commands

 ```
+select 1
 keys *
 ```